 Passengers are welcome to travel with Portable Oxygen Concentrators but are responsible for ensuring that they have enough battery power to complete their travel.
 When booking your travel, please inquire if the coach will have electrical outlets.
 If so, you will still need a backup supply of battery power.

 NOTE: The maximum limit on medical oxygen canisters carried as cargo is 99 pounds.
 As we may not exceed this federal regulatory limit, passengers bringing oxygen containers will be accommodated on a first come, first serve basis.

 All Medicines should be in your carry-on luggage.
 DO NOT PUT IT IN YOUR LUGGAGE UNDER THE BUS.

 Service animals are welcome to travel with the passenger with a disability as long as the animal does not occupy a seat or obstruct the aisle.
 Service animals must always be well-behaved and under the control of their owners or handlers, such as on a leash or in a carrier.
-Susquehanna Transit Company reserves the right to refuse travel to any animal which poses a direct threat to other customers or Susquehanna Transit Company drivers or employees.
+Susquehanna Trailways reserves the right to refuse travel to any animal which poses a direct threat to other customers or Susquehanna Trailways drivers or employees.

-Susquehanna Transit Company is committed to protecting your rights.
+Susquehanna Trailways is committed to protecting your rights.
 If you feel that your rights as a person with a disability under the American with Disabilities Act (ADA) were violated and you would like to file a complaint, please send a written statement to:

 11 West Church Street